ahmedsamy207/EV-Battery-Monitoring-System/README.md

-# EV-DashBoard
+# EV Battery Monitoring System
-Implement the hardware and software of a system that measures quantities (voltages, currents, temperatures, electric power, energy, and Speed) and displays it on a TFT screen mounted on the steering wheel of an electric car like Formula 1.
+Implement the hardware and software of a system that measures quantities (voltages, currents, temperatures, electric power, and energy) and displays it on a Desktop GUI.